Resurgence and self-completion in renormalized gauge theories: Introduction

 A different story holds for the renormalons~\cite{Gross:1974jv,Lautrup:1977hs,tHooft:1977xjm,Parisi:1978iq,Neubert:1994vb}.
-Here, only a few diagrams, $\mathcal{O}(1)$, give the $n!$ large order behavior, and they are not related to any semiclassical limit.
-The renormalons represent a severe problem for the consistency of perturbative QFT.
-Although the current literature has several different estimates for renormalons, based on the so-called skeleton diagrams (see Ref.~\cite{deCalan:1981szv} for detailed analysis in the $\phi^4$ model, and Ref.~\cite{Correa:2019xvw,Loewe:2022aaw} for finite temperature applications), some authors question whether these particular diagrams might cancel out -- see the discussions in Ref.~\cite{Suslov:1999cg}.
+They are originated only from a few diagrams, $\mathcal{O}(1)$, which give the $n!$ large order behavior and, possibly, ambiguities into the Laplace integral not related to any semiclassical limit.
+Therefore, the renormalons represent a severe problem for the consistency of perturbative QFT.
+On the other hand, they may give an estimate of large order behavior~\cite{Beneke:1998ui}, motivating observable evaluations in Quantum Chromodynamics~\cite{Cvetic:2019jmu,Caprini:2020lff,Ayala:2021mwc,Ayala:2022cxo,Caprini:2023tfa}.
+Although the current literature has several different applications (e.g. Refs.~\cite{Correa:2019xvw,Loewe:2021ekj,Loewe:2022aaw} for magnetic renormalons and finite temperature applications) and estimates for renormalons(e.g. Ref.~\cite{deCalan:1981szv}), based on the so-called ('t Hooft) skeleton diagrams, some authors question whether these particular diagrams might cancel out -- see the discussions in Ref.~\cite{Suslov:1999cg}.
 In other words, there is the feeling in the literature that the skeleton-diagrams-based arguments are a poor foundation for the existence of the renormalons, even though there are compelling pieces of evidence of renormalons from numerical simulations in Quantum Chromodynamics (QCD)~\cite{Bauer:2011ws}.
+By ``existence" of the renormalons, we mean that the kind of Feynman diagrams typically associated with renormalons do not cancel and contribute factorially.